 How many hours a week should you put in?

-Do you need a technical degree to learn fast?
+Do you need a technical degree to learn faster?

 No. What speeds things up is understanding the business behind the module, not an engineering degree.
 A background in logistics, finance or production often gives more of a head start than a purely IT education.